qoherent/ria-hub-docs/docs/content/.Administration/search-engines-indexation.md

     identifier: "search-engines-indexation"
 ---

-# Search engines indexation of your Gitea installation
+# Search engines indexation of your RIA Hub installation

-By default your Gitea installation will be indexed by search engines.
+By default your RIA Hub installation will be indexed by search engines.
 If you don't want your repository to be visible for search engines read further.

 ## Block search engines indexation using robots.txt

-To make Gitea serve a custom `robots.txt` (default: empty 404) for top level installations, create a file with path `public/robots.txt` in the [`custom` folder or `CustomPath`](administration/customizing-gitea.md)
+To make RIA Hub serve a custom `robots.txt` (default: empty 404) for top level installations, create a file with path `public/robots.txt` in the [`custom` folder or `CustomPath`](administration/customizing-gitea.md)

 Examples on how to configure the `robots.txt` can be found at [https://moz.com/learn/seo/robotstxt](https://moz.com/learn/seo/robotstxt).